 To schedule WorkKeys testing, get information about available jobs, or for other employment and training needs, contact your local WorkOne Center or reach out via our contact page.

-Effective 03/24/20, Due to COVID-19 Concerns - All South Central Region 8 WorkOne locations are currently closed to the public until further notice.
-During this closure, most WorkOne staff can by reached by phone or email during normal business hours.
+All South Central Region 8 WorkOne locations are open to the public during normal business hours.

 Thank you for your patience as we strive to continue providing employment and training services, while seeking to also maintain the health and safety of our WorkOne customers and staff.

 WorkOne South Central provides valuable career and employer services and programs.
 Whether you are looking to improve your job qualifications, explore a different profession, find a new career or hire an employee, WorkOne can help.

 Have a question or comment?
 Click here to contact a WorkOne representative.

 Click on a county below for more information on office location and hours of operation.